ncatlab/nlab-content/pages/10202.md

 ## References

+A standard textbook in recursive functions is

+* Hartley Rogers, Jr., _Theory of recursive functions and effective computability_, McGraw-Hill, 1967.

-Quite a bit of the arrangement and proofs were taken from clear and useful lecture notes of Stephen Simpson,
+Quite a bit of the arrangement and proofs above were taken from clear and useful lecture notes of Stephen Simpson,

-* Stephen G. Simpson, Foundations of Mathematics (Lecture Notes), October 1, 2009. ([pdf](http://www.math.psu.edu/simpson/notes/fom.pdf))
+* Stephen G. Simpson, _Foundations of Mathematics_ (Lecture Notes), October 1, 2009. ([pdf](http://www.math.psu.edu/simpson/notes/fom.pdf))

 Of course, there is always good old Wikipedia: